GenericMappingTools/2019-unavco-course/README.md

 You can either use the macOS installer from the download site at http://gmt.soest.hawaii.edu/projects/gmt/wiki/Download or you can build from source (see Linux above).
-If you install from the bundle then you will also need to separately install gs, ffmpeg, and gdal executables.
+If you install from the bundle then you will also need to separately install gs, ffmpeg, and GDAL executables.
 If you install from source then you can either download the 6.0.0rc2 tarball (plus GSHHG and DCW) from the GMT download site at http://gmt.soest.hawaii.edu/projects/gmt/wiki/Download and follow